kkibria/slideshow-dist/md/chindex.md

 text than a slide can fit!

 ## Easy to collaborate

 Build a website to share all your up-to-date presentations quickly.

 Everyone has a browser, right?!
-Well, almost anyway.
+Well, almost everyone anyway.

+### Mobile and touchscreen support

+Swipe to navigate.

 ## A picture is worth thousand words